Prince-projects/Tarkov-Gear-Selector/README.md

 # Tarkov-Gear-Selector
-A tarkov gear selector made in python.
+A tarkov gear selector made in python by Prince and Ethasia.
 Using https://pypi.org/project/pykov-eft/ as a base, thank you!
 They are 100% a more competent coder than myself or ethaisa.

 For contact: Prince#1428 OR ethaisa123#1396